RenderKit/embree/doc/src/compilation.md

           -D TBB_ROOT=path_to_tbb\lib\cmake\tbb ..

-This uses the Ninja generator which is required for the DPC++ compiler, and configures a release build with using `clang++` and `clang` from the just installed DPC++ compiler.
+This uses the Ninja generator which is required for the DPC++ compiler, and configures a release build that uses `clang++` and `clang` from the just installed DPC++ compiler.
 The LLVM linker `lld-link` is selected by Ninja by default, but that linker is not shipped with the DPC++ compiler.
-Thus linker has to get force to the Visual Studio Linker `link` using compilation flags.
+Thus the linker has to get forced to the Visual Studio Linker `link` using compilation flags.

 We also enable SYCL support in Embree using the `EMBREE_SYCL_SUPPORT` CMake option, and only enable just in time compilation (JIT compilation) by setting `EMBREE_SYCL_AOT_DEVICES` to `none`.
-Ahead of time compilation (AOT compilation) is currently not working under Windows.

-Support to store filter function pointers and user geometry callbacks inside the geometry object are disabled, as these feature causes low performance.

 Now you can build Embree: